 The down to earth musings of a seasonaire chalet couple reflecting on doing a ski season last year working in a luxury ski chalet in The Alps…

-1) There is SO MUCH time in a day.
+There is so much time in a day

-On the season you get up, you make full-English for 16 people, you clear up the mess and set for afternoon tea, you bake a cake (although, always double the recipe as cakes freeze delightfully!) you clean a 16 bed chalet, you check the hot tub, you get ready, you ski for at least 6 hours solid, stop for a couple drinks/chill with your mates, back for afternoon tea, start prepping for a three course meal, clear up afternoon tea, set up dinner table, socialise with the guests, cook three-course meal, serve three-course meal, clean kitchen, clear up dinner table, lay breakfast table, get ready to go out and hit up shot night.
+On the season you get up, you make full-English for 16 people, you clear up the mess and set for afternoon tea, you bake a cake (although, always double the recipe as cakes freeze delightfully!) you clean a 16-bed chalet, you check the hot tub, you get ready, you ski for at least 6 hours solid, stop for a couple of drinks/chill with your mates, back for afternoon tea, start prepping for a three-course meal, clear up afternoon tea, set up the dinner table, socialise with the guests, cook a three-course meal, serve a three-course meal, clean kitchen, clear up the dinner table, lay breakfast table, get ready to go out and hit up shot night.
 You then come back, sleep minimal hours and start again.
 Even if you’re not into skiing or boarding, there are plenty of winter sports to try instead while out in the mountains.

 Yes, you’re absolutely shattered, but look at all you’ve done!
 It’s amazing just how many tasks you can fit into those 24 precious hours when you absolutely have to.
 Taking it back home can be a real eye-opener.
 Just how much of your time is sat at a desk?
 Or even worse, on a sofa, or staring aimlessly at a screen looking at how much better everybody else’s lives are?
 Everybody has the same time in the day but not everyone has the same moments!
 Go run, read, bake a cake if you wish, but whatever you want to do, there’s plenty of time to fit it in so stop making excuses!

-2) You can function on far less sleep than you thought.
+You can function on far less sleep than you thought

 Yes, some nights you’ll skip the pub to recover, or you’ll just sleep your whole day off (although, we only ‘needed’ to do this once all season…) but on the whole, you’re functioning on 6 hours or less sleep a night.
 At home, I wouldn’t be able to walk to the bathroom in the morning on that little sleep but out in the mountains, it just feels…do-able.

-3) People, on the whole, are pretty decent human beings.
+People, on the whole, are pretty decent human beings

 All simple gestures but proved to me that people are good and have good hearts.
 They may have paid a lot of money for your services, but most people don’t want you to wait on them hand and foot and many will cut you some slack.
 So, embrace it, make friends and network.
 We were offered jobs, holidays and some single colleagues almost found girlfriends, so put yourself out there and you never know what the world will give you back.

-4) We will never take a two-day weekend for granted again.
-Ever.
+We will never take a two-day weekend for granted again.
+Ever

 One day off just never seems enough.
 Do you rest all day, or do you go hard all day fitting in as much as you can?
 That’s the question you’re posed with given that once that prized day is over, it’s back to work.
 It also means you’re then plagued with the question of going hard or not on the night before your day off (thus, eating into a considerable chunk of the day the next morning) or the night of your day off (meaning breakfast service could be a struggle!).
 Ah, first world (ski season) problems, eh?